How to Grow and Care for Rock Rose

 - Place the pot in a warm, bright location but out of direct sunlight.

-- After a few weeks, check for root development by gently tugging on the cutting.
+- Check for root development after a few weeks by gently tugging on the cutting.

 - Once roots have formed, transplant the new plant into a larger pot or directly into the garden.